foxsi/foxsi-4matter/README.md

 Additionally, an ASCII-formatted file called `catch.log` is produced to log any received packets that can't be parsed into a system-specific file.
 Each entry in this file is newline-separated, and tagged at the start of the file with an offset timestamp from the creation time of the file.

+## Common issues
+1. If you run the formatter software, kill it, then try to run it immediately again, you will get an error containing `connect: Address already in use`.
+This is because the kernel retains control of TCP sockets for a while (~1 minute) after you close them to allow any messages still on the wire to come through.
+Just wait a moment and try running again.
+Of course, it is possible (depending on your configuration) that another process on the same machine actually is using the IP address you want as well.

 ## Documentation
 If you enjoyed this measly little README, you're going to *love* the rest of the documentation!
 You can view these docs in a web browser (they are HTML), and until they are hosted somewhere, you will need these instructions to build them: